acckkiie/bulletbill/README.md

-My Auto Setting
+bulletbill
 ===============================

 About
 -------------------------------
-This is the program for setting them automatically for me
+This is the program for setting them automatically for OSX
 + Install commands
 + Install applications
 + Setting shell